CACI-International/ergo/so/README.md

   (load filename) args...
   ```
   in a script.
 Or better yet, extend `load` to apply additional arguments to the
-  loaded value and rename from `load` to the binary (thinking of `so` as the new
+  loaded value and rename from `load` to the binary.
+Then the command-line and
-  binary name).
-Then the command-line and the load functionality look and behave
+  the load functionality look and behave identically, aside from when values are
-  identically, aside from when values are forced.
+  forced.
 * Add file/directory name hint to exec `file`/`dir` directives to specify final
   path component (often relevant for other programs ingesting the files).
 * Consider a syntax to expand an array into arguments to a command.
 Commands